basho/basho_docs/source/languages/en/riak/ops/upgrading/production-checklist.md

     nodes?
 If you are not, has it been disabled on all nodes?
   - If you are using [[strong consistency]] for some or all of your
     data:
+      * Does your cluster consist of at least three nodes?
+If it does not, you will not be able to use this feature, and you are advised against enabling it.
-      * Has the strong consistency subsystem been [[enabled|Managing Strong Consistency#Enabling-Strong-Consistency]] on all nodes?
+      * If your cluster does consist of at least three nodes, has the strong consistency subsystem been [[enabled|Managing Strong Consistency#Enabling-Strong-Consistency]] on all nodes?
       * Is the `[[target_n_val|Configuration Files#Advanced-Configuration]]`
         that is set on each node higher than any `n_val` that you intend to use for strongly consistent bucket types (or _any_ bucket types for that matter)?
-The default is 4, which will likely need to be raised.
+The default is 4, which will likely need to be raised if you are using strong consistency.
   - Have all [[bucket types|Using Bucket Types]] that you intend to use been created and successfully activated?
   - If you are using [[Riak Control]], is it enabled on the node(s) from